Of Counsel, Goldman Ismail Tomaselli Brennan & Baum LLP

-Represented museum in dispute regarding title to the diptych Adam and Eve by Cranach the Elder.
+Represented world-renown art museum in dispute regarding title to the diptych Adam and Eve by Cranach the Elder.

 Televisa S.A. de C. V. v.
 Univision Communications Inc.

-Represented Univision in a contract dispute with its major programming supplier.
+Represented broadcasting company Univision in a contract dispute with its major programming supplier.

 McDonald v.
 Chicago

-Represented groups interested in protecting public health in a case that questioned the applicability of the Second Amendment to the states and co-authored amicus curiae brief to the United States Supreme Court.
+Represented groups interested in protecting public health in a case that questioned the applicability of the Second Amendment to the states and co-authored amicus curiae brief to the Supreme Court of the United States.

 Baze v.
 Rees

-Represented critical care experts in a case that challenged Kentucky’s lethal injection protocol and co-authored amicus curiae brief to the United States Supreme Court on the role of paralytic agents in end-of-life care.
+Represented critical care experts in a case that challenged Kentucky’s lethal injection protocol and co-authored amicus curiae brief to the Supreme Court of the United States on the role of paralytic agents in end-of-life care.